One unit of course credit equals four semester hours. Prerequisite for all courses at the 200-level or higher: admission to program.

 EED 311 Educational Psychology

 An introduction to the psychological principles and theories of human development, learning and motivation in K-12 educational settings.
 Includes the study of educational research, child and adolescent development, developmentally appropriate and instructional best practices, individual differences, learning environment and assessment.
-Prerequisites: PSY 210 and sophomore standing.
+Prerequisites: PSY 210 and admission to the program.

 EED 314 Literacy I–Learning Language: Emergent/Early Literacy

 An advanced study of how young children develop reading skills in early childhood and the primary grades.
 Developmental reading instruction, support, materials and resources are included.
-Focus areas include reading foundations and methodological approaches needed to integrate children’s developing skills in listening, speaking, reading and writing throughout the content areas.
-Prerequisite: EED 210 or SPE 250.
+Focus areas include reading foundations and methodological approaches needed to integrate children’s developing skills in listening, speaking, reading and writing throughout the content area.
+Prerequisite: EED 200, EED 210 or SPE 250.

 EED 315 Literacy II: Using Language to Learn